Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Materials and Methods

+PSF modeling can also be accomplished using a generic 2D kernel; the model can be expressed as

+where the corresponding kernel $k_{\mathrm{2D}}^{(x,y;d)}$ might be obtained from real data measurements, MC measurements, or an analytical model based on measurements (such as in \cite{Tsai2018}).
+In subsequent sections, the following three methods are compared:

+\begin{enumerate} \item The 2D Gaussian model of Equation \ref{eq:gaussian_psf}, with parameters analytically obtained from collimator dimensions.
+Denoted ``2DG'', this is the technique used by available commercial reconstruction software. \item A generic 2D Monte Carlo model (Equation \ref{eq:2d}) obtained directly from a stack of normalized point source MC data at various source-detector distances.
+Denoted ``2D-MC'', this is the same technique used by Delker et.\ al.\ \cite{ac5} for reconstruction of ${}^{225}$Ac patient data; it will be used as a standard against which method (iii) is compared. \item The proposed 1DR model (Equation \ref{eq:1dr}) with parameters obtained via fitting to MC point source data, and denoted ``1DR-MC''.
+Since it is fit to the data used for method (ii), an ideal model would yield identical reconstructions to those obtained with method (ii). \end{enumerate}

+It should be emphasized that method (i) does not require any empirical data, while methods (ii) and (iii) use MC point source data (hence the inclusion of ``-MC'' in the acronyms).
+Methods (ii) and (iii), however, can also be implemented using real point source measurements if that data is available.

-The publicly SPECTPSFToolbox repository is structured to facilitate the customizability of these models.
-For the 1D-R model, components are implemented via separate class instances that are subsequently added and multiplied together to obtain the final form of Equation \ref{eq:1dr}.
-The functional form and hyperparameters of the amplitude/scaling, such as that of Equation \ref{eq:amplitude}, are left arbitrary for the user.
-The 2D model (Equation \ref{eq:2d}) is implemented via a class instance that receives a stack of PSF kernels with associated source-detector distances: when used in image reconstruction, the model automatically chooses the PSF kernel closest to each source-detector distance in the reconstruction problem.
+The publicly available SPECTPSFToolbox repository is structured to facilitate the customizability of these models.
+For the 1DR-MC model, components are implemented via separate class instances that are subsequently added and multiplied together to obtain the final form of Equation \ref{eq:1dr}.
+The functional form and hyperparameters of the amplitude/scaling, (e.g.\ Equation \ref{eq:amplitude}) are left arbitrary for the user; this permits full customization of PSF models.
+The 2D-MC model is implemented via a class instance that receives a stack of PSF kernels with associated source-detector distances: when used in image reconstruction, the model automatically chooses the PSF kernel closest to each source-detector distance in the reconstruction problem.